University of Georgia Athletics

 • Email:

-J. Reid Parker Director of Athletics Josh Brooks continues to lead the University of Georgia Athletic Association through historic success.
+J. Reid Parker Director of Athletics Josh Brooks has led the University of Georgia Athletic Association through historic success since being named the program's 12th athletic director on Jan.
+6, 2021.

-In 2025, Georgia won four team national championships, tying a school record for the most titles in a single athletics season.
-The Bulldogs also earned the highest cumulative GPA in program history with a 3.26 during the 2024-25 academic campaign, setting a new school record once again.
+In 2025, Georgia won four team national championships, which tied a school record for the most titles in a single athletics season.
+Student-athletes also set a new school-high mark with a 3.26 GPA during the 2024-25 academic campaign -- the highest single-year average in the history of the program.

-These accomplishments highlight the University’s position as an academic and athletic powerhouse and underscore the achievements of the Athletic Association during Brooks’ five-year tenure as athletic director.
+These accomplishments highlight the University’s position as an academic and athletic powerhouse and underscore the achievements of the Athletic Association during Brooks’ six-year tenure as athletic director.

 Georgia's No. 7 ranking in the 2023 LEARFIELD Directors Cup was the program's highest mark in 18 years, as Brooks become a finalist for the Sports Business Journal’s Athletic Director of the Year honor.